rust-console/gba/book/src/the-hardware-memory-map.md

 at all.

-OAM follows the same "Video Memory Wait" rule that PALRAM has, **and** you can also only freely access OAM during a horizontal blank if you set a special "HBlank Interval Free" bit in one of the IO registers (the "Display Control" register, which we'll talk about next lesson).
+OAM follows the same "Video Memory Wait" rule that PALRAM has, **and** you can only freely access OAM during a horizontal blank if you set a special "HBlank Interval Free" bit in one of the IO registers (the "Display Control" register, which we'll talk about next lesson).
 The reason that you might _not_ want to set that bit is because when it's enabled you can't draw as many objects at once.
 You don't lose the use of an exact number of objects, you actually lose the use of a number of display adapter drawing cycles.
 Since not all objects take the same number of cycles to render, it depends on what you're drawing.
 GBATEK [has the details](https://problemkaputt.de/gbatek.htm#lcdobjoverview) if you want to know precisely.